Skip to contents

 Data

 We consider binary outcomes using the log-odds ratio as the measure of effect.
-The binary outcome may be response to treatment or the occurrence of an adverse event.
-For trials AC and BC, outcome yny_n for subject nn is simulated from a Bernoulli distribution with probabilities of success generated from logistic regression.
+For example, the binary outcome may be response to treatment or the occurrence of an adverse event.
+For trials AC and BC, outcome yiy_i for subject ii is simulated from a Bernoulli distribution with probabilities of success generated from logistic regression.

 For the BC trial, the individual-level covariates and outcomes are aggregated to obtain summaries.
 The continuous covariates are summarized as means and standard deviations, which would be available to the analyst in the published study in a table of baseline characteristics in the RCT publication.
 The binary outcomes are summarized in an overall event table.
 Typically, the published study only provides aggregate information to the analyst.

-Use the gen_data() function available with the outstandR package.
+We shall use the gen_data() function available with the simcovariates package.

 library(dplyr)